gorstak17/slot-machine/README.md

-# Write the README.md file
-readme_content = '''# 🎰 Cool Slot Machine
+# 🎰 Slot Machine Game

 ![Slot Machine Demo](src/assets/slot-machine.png)

-> A fun, customizable fruit slot machine built with HTML, CSS & JavaScript.
+> A fun and colorful Slot Machine Game with a fruit-themed UI and engaging spin mechanics.
+Built with JavaScript, designed for browser-based play.

 ---